Each pad can control an Audio Units plugin, or an external iOS app which supports Inter-App Audio or Audiobus protocols.

 To load a plugin or an app, go to the Editor view, select a pad and press the PLUGIN tab at the top-right corner of the editor.
 The plugin selection menu is displayed:

 Select which type of plugin or app you want to load: the menu is then automatically filled with compatible installed plugins and apps on your device.
-Tap on any plugin or app to load it.
+Tap on the “Load” button next to any plugin or app to load it.

 Once the plugin or app is loaded, tap anywhere in the PLUGIN view to open the Plugin Control View: